Sergeant Stubby: Early life

-Stubby was described in contemporaneous news items as a Boston Terrier or "American bull terrier" mutt.
+Stubby was described in contemporaneous news items as a Boston Terrier or "bull terrier" mutt.
 Describing him as a dog of "uncertain breed," Ann Bausum wrote that: "The brindle-patterned pup probably owed at least some of his parentage to the evolving family of Boston Terriers, a breed so new that even its name was in flux: Boston Round Heads, American... and Boston Bull Terriers."
-Stubby was found wandering the grounds of the Yale University campus in New Haven, Connecticut in July 1917, while members of the 102nd Infantry were training.
-He hung around as the men drilled and one soldier in particular, Corporal James Robert Conroy (1892-1987), developed a fondness for him.
+Stubby was found wandering the grounds of the Yale University campus in New Haven, Connecticut, in July 1917, while members of the 102nd Infantry were training.
+He hung around as the men drilled and one soldier in particular, Corporal James Robert Conroy (1892–1987), developed a fondness for him.
 When it came time for the outfit to ship out, Conroy hid Stubby on board the troop ship.
 As they were getting off the ship in France, he hid Stubby under his overcoat without detection.
-Upon discovery by Conroy's commanding officer, Stubby saluted him as he had been trained to in camp, and the commanding officer allowed the dog to stay on board.
+Upon discovery by Conroy's commanding officer, Stubby saluted him as he had been trained to do in camp, and the commanding officer allowed the dog to stay on board.

 Military service

 Stubby served with the 102nd Infantry Regiment in the trenches in France for 18 months and participated in four offensives and 17 battles.
 He entered combat on February 5, 1918, at Chemin des Dames, north of Soissons, and was under constant fire, day and night for over a month.
 In April 1918, during a raid to take Seicheprey, Stubby was wounded in the foreleg by retreating Germans throwing hand grenades.
 He was sent to the rear for convalescence and, as he had done on the front, improved morale.
 When he recovered from his wounds, Stubby returned to the trenches.

 In his first year of battle, Stubby was injured by mustard gas.
 After he recovered, he returned with a specially designed gas mask to protect him.
 He thus learned to warn his unit of mustard gas attacks, locate wounded soldiers in no man's land, and—since he could hear the whine of incoming artillery shells before humans—became very adept at alerting his unit when to duck for cover.
 He was solely responsible for capturing a German spy in the Argonne, leading to their unit's commander nominating Stubby for the rank of sergeant.
 Following the retaking of Château-Thierry by the U.S., women of the town made Stubby a chamois coat upon which his many medals were pinned.
 He was later injured again, in the chest and leg by a grenade.
 He ultimately had two wound stripes.
-At the end of the war, Robert Conroy and Stubby returned home.
+At the end of the war, Robert Conroy and Stubby returned home in 1918.